Depression Motivation: A Brief Guide

 Why Am I Not Motivated?

 Mental health and motivation are interlinked.
 If you’ve been feeling wiped out and unmotivated for a significant period, you are likely living with some form of depression.
-Depression is one of the leading causes of a lack of motivation, and here’s why:
+Depression is one of the leading causes of a loss of motivation, and here’s why:

 Motivation & Neurotransmitters